jakubklinger/HR-Analytics/README.md

 ## 📌 Project Overview

 This project demonstrates SQL-based HR analytics using a fictional employee dataset.
-The goal is to evaluate salary distribution, hiring trends, department performance and retirement plan participation.
+The objective is to evaluate salary distribution, hiring trends, department performance and retirement plan participation.
 The analysis transforms raw HR data into insights supporting decisions in compensation strategy, workforce planning and benefits optimization.

 ## 🎯 Objectives